ICPSR Access Policy Framework

 ICPSR is guided by the following principles in delivering access to its digital content:

-- To provide access to data and other resources in as open a manner as possible without compromising the privacy of survey participants.
-This goal is made explicit in Direction 1 of the ICPSR Strategic Plan.
+- To provide access to data and other resources in as open a manner as possible without compromising the privacy of survey participants, balancing access and protection.

 - To use existing community-oriented open access licenses such as Creative Commons whenever possible.

-- To comply with community standards for access, most notably the Open Archival Information System (OAIS) Reference Model (ISO 14721:2003).
+- To comply with community standards for access, most notably the Open Archival Information System (OAIS) Reference Model.

 - To meet the needs of the Designated Community with respect to the topical coverage of the digital content delivered.